As Tennessee, others target drag shows, many wonder: Why?

 NASHVILLE, Tenn.
 (AP) — “If I hadn’t been a girl, I’d have been a drag queen.”

 Dolly Parton has uttered those words famously and often.
-But if she really were a drag queen, one of Tennessee’s most famous daughters would likely be out of a job under legislation passed Thursday and soon heading to Republican Gov. Bill Lee, who has promised to sign it.
+But if she really were a drag queen, one of Tennessee’s most famous daughters would likely be out of a job under legislation signed into law by Republican Gov. Bill Lee on Thursday.

+Lee signed off on the legislation without issuing a statement or having a public ceremony.
+The bill goes into effect July 1.

-Across the country, conservative activists and politicians complain that drag shows contribute to the “sexualization” or “grooming” of children.
-Several states are considering restrictions, but none has acted as fast as Tennessee to ensure drag shows cannot take place in public or in front of children.
-Organizers of LGBTQ Pride events say such bans put a chill on their popular parades.
+Across the country, conservative activists and politicians complain that drag contributes to the “sexualization” or “grooming” of children.
+Several states are considering restrictions, but none has acted as fast as Tennessee.
+The efforts seek to extinguish popular “ drag story hours ” at which queens read to kids.
+Organizers of LGBTQ Pride events say they put a chill on their parades.
 And advocates note that the bills, pushed largely by Republicans, burden businesses in an un-Republican fashion.

 The protestations have arisen fairly suddenly around a form of entertainment that has long had a place on the mainstream American stage.